Hooks

 Use route hooks for HTTP boundary authentication and infrastructure checks: parse the session, reject routes that require a signed-in request, or enrich ctx.
 Keep business authorization in use cases or app-owned policy functions so the same ownership, role, tenant, or resource-state rule runs outside HTTP too.

 For the full auth story, read Authentication and Authorization.
-For production observability and traffic protection, read Logging and Rate limiting.
+For production observability and traffic protection, read Deployment, Logging, Error reporting, and Rate limiting.

 Server hooks are configured on the server: